zccz14/node-autotester/readme.md

 ```
 |- src
-    |- main.cpp         # Your code to be tested.
+    |- testing.cpp      # Your code to be tested.
     |- stardard.cpp     # The Standard Code.
 Ensure its reliablity please.
     |- generator.cpp    # The program to generate random testing data.
 ```